How to Get a Dark Henna Stain in 4 Easy Steps

 Patience, Young Grasshopper:

-Step one: the henna paste is applied to clean skin that is free of any oils or lotions.
+Step one: Apply henna paste to clean skin that is free of any oils or lotions.

-Step 2: Once dry, the henna design is sealed with a sugar solution (we use sugar and water in a misting bottle).
-The stickiness of the sugar keeps it, well, stuck to you.
+Step 2: Once dry, lightly mist the henna with a sugar sealant.
 The longer it remains in place, the better.
 A minimum of 6-8 hours is recommended.
-Traditionally henna is left on overnight.
-You can gently wrap your mehndi in tissue to keep it in place.
+Traditionally henna is left on overnight and you will get a darker, longer lasting stain if you leave it on for 16 hours.
+You can wrap your mehndi in tissue to keep it in place.
 Avoid cling-wrap, which can cause sweating.

 Step 3: After 6-8 hours (or overnight), gently pick off the henna paste, or rub it off with a paper towel.
 Never wash it off or you will halt the staining process.
 It should be a bright orange color when you pick it off.